slabban/slabban.github.io/index.md

 <img src="/images/ibb_motorwork.png?raw=true" />

 Pressure forms diamonds, and we were under a lot of pressure, with two weeks to prepare for our initial investor meeting, we had to transform the structural skeleton of the billboard into the the electo-mechanical product seen in the video above.
-I took charge of routing and harnessing High Voltage breaker box, Delta motor drives, ABB AC induction motors in addition to the Low - Voltage box comprising of (Programmable Logic PLC of the billboard prototype and took the lead for on-site installation and safety management of these systems, which was successfully presented at stakeholder meetings.
+I took charge of routing and harnessing High-Voltage breaker box, Delta motor drives, ABB AC induction motors and a Low-Voltage box comprising of a Beckhoff Programmable Logic (PLC), Safety Lights, and Stop/Start Button to control the system of the billboard prototype, the picture above provides a little insight into that successful experience.

+**Controls Engineer**

+When I first joined Innovative Billboards, I had big aspirations to become learn the trade of a controls engineer through surrounding myself with distinguished professors and consultants with over 20 years of experience in the field of controls, and when Summer 2020 came around, I had the golden opportunity to apply myself as  controls engineer..
+More to come on this soon!

 [Return to TOP](#TOP)